ibsukru/zarathustra/PART4.md

 He doesn't stop.

                          MAN (V.O.)
-           I am the creator.
-           And the Programme knows it.
+           Because I have gifts.
+           And someone, someday,
+           will have hands outstretched to receive them.

 FADE TO BLACK.